 Once the students have created their word chains, they are encouraged to read the word list to themselves or to a peer.
-There are stars at the bottom of the worksheet for students to colour in each time they read their word chain aloud.
+There are stars at the bottom of the worksheet for students to color each time they read their word chain aloud.

-This resource has three pages.
-There are two differentiated versions of the worksheet and an answer key.
+There are two differentiated versions of the worksheet included in the download.

 - Version 1: No scaffolding is provided.
 The students simply write the new word created each time on the line provided.